 Freedom of expression

-The Group Policy addresses our commitments in relation to requests or demands with potentially serious impacts on freedom of expression in telecommunications (“unconventional requests”).
+Our duty to respect and promote human rights is focused on the risks to our customers.
+We aim to limit potential harm to individuals by seeking active measures to support the rights of our customers where we believe that these are at risk.
+The Group Policy addresses our commitments in relation to requests or demands with potentially serious impacts on freedom of expression and surveillance privacy in telecommunications (“unconventional requests”).
 A group instruction sets out practical steps regarding assessments and escalation whenever a local company receives a potentially serious request or demand.
 Guidance is provided in a form for assessments and escalation.

-We publish periodically a Law Enforcement Disclosure Report which covers: statistics on requests from the police and other authorities (‘transparency reporting’); links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company; as well as further information on ‘unconventional requests’.
+We publish periodically a Law Enforcement Disclosure Report which covers statistics on requests from the police and other authorities (‘transparency reporting’), links to national laws that provide governments with direct access to information about our customers and their communication without having to request information from Telia Company, as well as further information on ‘unconventional requests’.

 More information can be found in our Annual and Sustainability Report.